pywkt/shsms-frontend/README.md

    * Added ability to rename connected numbers
    * Added ability to drag/drop/reorder connected numbers
    * Changed refresh gesture
+   * Fixed bug where new message icon wasn't sticking to bottom
+   * Fixed bug where notification was showing the incorrect sender info

 ### September 28, 2021 - v1.1.0 Release
    * Added support for multiple Twilio numbers to be connected.